 If users have downloaded an app, it doesn't mean they have completed the installation.
 This metric helps to track apps actually installed on users' mobile devices.
 As for uninstalls, there can be many reasons, but you need to analyze if this process coincided with any changes in the app (updates, new advertising methods, etc.), especially if the uninstalls started in a previously stable cluster of users.

-If you offer to update the app to a premium or paid version, control not only the number of updates, but also the time it took for the user to decide whether to pay for additional features.
+If you offer to update the app to a premium or paid version, control not only the number of updates but also the time it takes for the user to decide whether to pay for additional features.

-Equally important KPIs are customer engagement app metrics.
+Equally important KPIs are user engagement app metrics.
 They show how users interact with the mobile app.

 When evaluating session length, you'll find out how much time users spend in the app and whether session length is related to a malfunction.
 Session depth tracks the number of user interactions with the app.
 For example, going from browsing to ordering items means more session depth than simply checking in.

-Customer retention rate shows how many users return to the mobile app.
-Different experts calculate the rate differently, depending on the information they want to get.
+Customer retention rate shows how many app users return to the mobile application.
+Different experts calculate the rate in various ways, depending on the information they want to get.
 The simplest and most common option is to count the percentage of users who return to the app after some time, e.g. a month.